 This post is from Botstwana based Consumer Watchdog.
 This post looks at the numbers because as they say the numbers don't lie.
 This post is from May 2014, they looked at the income disclosure statement for Amway in UK.
 The numbers tell a familiar story:

 Most IBOs Make Very Little Money in Amway

 In 2013 IBOs, people who qualified to be Business Consultants in the UK earned an average annual income of GBP21,048.
-This falls short ofthe UK average annual income of GBP26,500.
-It is however substantially better than those Amway IBOs who were not business consultants, as their average income for 2013 was less than GBP1,300 .We are not surprised, Amway has not made the 2013 Income Disclosure Statement publicly available on their website.
-However we found a copy for you.
+This falls short of the UK average annual income of GBP 26,500.
+It is however substantially better than those Amway IBOs who were not business consultants, as their average income for 2013 was less than GBP 1,300 .We are not surprised, Amway has not made the 2013 Income Disclosure Statement publicly available on their website.
+However we did manage to find a copy

 Remember Income is not profit.
-Even if a business consultant earned 21,048 in commission for 2013, this figure does not include the cost of being an Amway member.
+Even if an IBO earned $21,048 in commission for 2013, this figure does not include expenses.
+Promoting your Amway ’business’ will cost time and money.
 Remaining active is not cheap.
 Our own analysis of the numbers estimated that after expenses the average Amway IBO lost $1,176 per year.
-Our calculations used data from Amway USA from 2010
+Our calculations used data provided by Amway USA in 2010

 This is from a blog called Mikes Ramblings, this post takes a detailed look at Amway.
 Reading this confirmed for us that: